-- Check for Potential Conflicts on the Law School’s ADX calendar.
-This is the only calendar that should be referenced (i.e., not the Campus Cruiser or the SBA website’s calendar).
+- Check for Potential Conflicts on the Law School’s calendar.
+This is the only calendar that should be referenced (i.e., not the MySuffolk or the SBA website’s calendars).

 - Schedule an event space, classroom or courtroom by filling out the Room Reservation Form.

 - If alcohol is being served at your event, please submit the alcohol form to the Dean of Student's Office at least three days prior to your event.
 The most current updates to the alcohol policy are being finalized and will be made available here as soon as possible.

 - Room set-up information must be submitted to the Dean of Student's Office at least one week prior to event.
 Appropriate floor plan templates to be submitted to the Dean of Students Office can be found below.
 Please PDF the form before emailing to preserve the formatting.

 DO NOT MOVE FURNITURE YOURSELF!
 It is a University Risk Management issue.

 - If your event requires PowerPoint, microphones, music, recording or any other technical needs, please contact Media Services at least one day prior to your event.

 Catering and Food Needs